ADLCero/CEE_609_project/README.md

 ### Water balance ET vs remote-sensed ET

 The evapotranspiration derived from water balance method is significantly different from the evapotranspiration derived from remote-sensed data.
 Since the water balance ET computed for this project was limited to data from one discharge and one precipitation gauge site, it may be inappropriate to compare the two data sets as the method employed already misses out variations across the entire watershed that may improve the estimate.
 On the other hand, remote-sensed data from TerraClimate may also have its limitations as stated in their [Google Earth Engine catalog](https://developers.google.com/earth-engine/datasets/catalog/IDAHO_EPSCOR_TERRACLIMATE#description): data is inherited from parent datasets, do not capture temporal variability at finer scales than parent datasets, and the water balance model used is very simple and does not account for heteregeneity in vegetation types.
-Nonethelss, the absence of big peaks/lows and data jumps in the remote-sensed ET (Figure 5) suggests that it can be a more reliable estimate of evapotranspiration.
+Nonetheless, the absence of big peaks/lows and data jumps in the remote-sensed ET (Figure 5) suggests that it can be a more reliable estimate of evapotranspiration.

 ### Potential controls on ET